vmg/redcarpet/README.markdown

 The `HTML` renderer has an alternate version, `Redcarpet::Render::HTML_TOC`, which will output a table of contents in HTML based on the headers of the Markdown document.

+When instantiating this render object, you can optionally pass a `nesting_level` option which takes an integer and allows you to make it render only headers until a specific level.

 Furthermore, the abstract base class `Redcarpet::Render::Base` can be used to write a custom renderer purely in Ruby, or extending an existing renderer.